patloria/NCP-calculator/README.md

 NCP calculator
 ==================
 The NCP calculator returns an author's average citations per paper (CPP) and their normalized citations per paper (NCP).
-Calcualtions are based on citations in the evaluation year to papers published in the previous 3 years.
+Calculations are based on citations in the evaluation year to papers published in the previous 3 years.
 Citation data is derived using Scopus APIs.

 Developers
 ==================